Symmetric powers and modular invariants of elementary abelian p-groups: Decomposing Symmetric Powers

-On the other hand if $d' = q'-1$ then we have $(d+1)'=0$.
-Further, the quotient when $d+1$ is divided by $p^{n-1}$ is then $s+1$.
-The assumption $m'+d' \geq q'$ rules out the possibility that $m' = 0$, so $(m-1)'=m'-1$ and the quotient when $m-1$ is divided by $p^{n-1}$ is still $r$.
+{\bf Subcase 1b: $d' = q'-1$.}\\ If $d' = q'-1$ then we have $(d+1)'=0$.
+Further, the quotient when $d+1$ is divided by $q'$ is then $s+1$.
+The assumption $m'+d' \geq q'$ rules out the possibility that $m' = 0$, so $(m-1)'=m'-1$ and the quotient when $m-1$ is divided by $q'$ is still $r$.
 So the difference of binomial coefficients appearing in the formula (\ref{propformula}) for $B_{d+1,m}$ is the same as the one appearing in the formula for $B_{d+1,m-1}$ and since we get the desired equality.
+This ends the proof for case 1.